JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 The easiest way to do this would probably be to clone our repository directly.
 This can be done by using the 'Git' menu in Jupyterlab, and selecting the clone option.
 Next you can type in the link of repository: "https://github.com/JRowleyLab/UNMC_ATACseqTutorial.git" (without quotation marks) and click 'Clone'.

-This should download our repo, and the tutorial files inside, into a folder called 'ATACseq-notebook'.
+This should download our repo, and the tutorial files inside, into a folder called 'UNMC_ATACseq_Tutorial'.
 Double click this folder now.
 Inside you will find all our tutorial files, which you can double click and run.

 ![ATAC-Seq workflow](images/git.png)